yasminalhabib/Planto/README.md

 Model: PlantReminder — holds plant data
 ViewModel: ContentViewModel and SetReminderViewModel — handles logic and data updates Views (Planto): ListRemindersView, SetReminderView, EditPlantView, and so on.

+##How it works:
+-Tap + to add a new plant.
+-Enter details (room, light, watering days, and water amount).
+-Mark reminders complete as you water your plants.
+-When all are complete, an animated “All Done” screen appears.
+-You can delete the plant by swiping or if you want to edit a plant you can click on it and then you can start editing.